Cheating on your partner starts with you, not in the bedroom (30+ examples)

 Your emotional response is unwarranted when your partner asks harmless or appropriate questions about that person/”friend” (i.e., you feel guilty or uncomfortable when approached by your partner about that person and then you get defensive or shut down).

-It starts when your initial response to “getting caught” is to either 1. get “big” mad towards your partner, 2. lie to defend your innocence or 3. prepare to end the relationship.
+It starts when your initial response to “getting caught” is to either 1. get “big” mad towards your partner, 2. lie to defend your innocence 3. blame your partner in order to victimize yourself, or 4. prepare/threaten to end the relationship.

 Cheating on your partner starts with what you prioritize